elonen/debian-nginx-spnego/README.md

 `libnginx-mod-http-auth-spnego` from latest version of https://github.com/stnoonan/spnego-http-auth-nginx-module

-Run `./build-in-docker.sh`, and it will setup Debian Bullseye, patch, compile and finally spit out the `.deb` in current directory.
+Run `./build-in-docker.sh`, and it will build `.deb` files for Debian Bullseye and Bookworm on AMD64 and ARM64.
 The only dependency is Docker, everything else will be installed inside it as necessary.

 ## What does it do?

+### 1. On Bookworm (Debian 12)

+Simply adds a minimal `debian/` directory and builds the package as usual with `dpkb-buildpackage`.

+### 2. On Bullseye (Debian 11)

-Simply injects the latest spnego module into Debian Nginx source package (maintained at https://salsa.debian.org/nginx-team/nginx) and recompiles.
+Injects the latest spnego module into Debian Nginx source package (maintained at https://salsa.debian.org/nginx-team/nginx) and recompiles.
 Roughly: